-As can be seen in Table 11, sub-region 1 will see (20%) of the projects, but only about 26% of the available funding over the next 5 years.
+As can be seen in Table 11, sub-region 1 (40% of PV population) will see 4 projects worth \$32.6 million (26% of the available funding) over the next 5 years.
 Sub-region 3 is anticipated to receive 8% more funding than population over the next 5 years.
 This is due in large to the MPO's commitment to fund a \$17.5 million project in Hadley in 2022 and a \$16 million project in Northampton in 2025.
 The PVMPO is committed to funding transportation improvement projects across the entire region.
 The community data provided in Table 12 shows the extent to which this has been proposed over the next 5 years.
 With the implementation of the new Transportation Evaluation Criteria (TEC) as well as other regional and state initiatives, the PVMPO is positioned to be able to continue to make decisions that will be equitable for the entire region.